Meet Our Team

 Transitions Therapeutic Care has a well-rounded staff with years of experience in representing a variety of professions in the Mental Health, Substance Abuse, and Service Fields.
 Our staff consists of Licensed Social Workers, Licensed Marriage and Family Therapists, Licensed Clinical Mental Health Counselors and Licensed Clinical Addiction Specialists.

-Melanie Coble Paschal, MSW, LCSW, LCAS, CSI, CCTP
+Melanie Coble Paschal, MSW, LCSW, LCAS, CCS, CCTP

 Clinician